gSchool/mcsp-guessing-game/readme.md

 “

 (String) “Correct!
-Your previous guesses we’re 100, 30, 50, 55!” , if Guess is equal to the secret number
+Your previous guesses were 100, 30, 50, 55!” , if Guess is equal to the secret number

 -------------------------------------------------